grumat/glossy-msp430/README.md

 > pending, which is another performance optimization task, quite more
 > difficult to accomplish due to the multiplexed nature of the data line.

-Two robust hardware alternative were developed to allow one for a professional looking solution and, most important, support for flexible target supply voltages.
+Two robust hardware alternative were planned with a rugged and professional look.
+For both options support for flexible target supply voltages was considered.

+Prototypes board were fabricated, but current circuitry evolved since and schematics and PCB design are kept for physical model, where mechanical dimensions are the main target.

+For development, larger boards were developed, based on development boards, like BluePill, BlackPill and a pair of STM32 Nucleo boards.
+These larger boards have testpoints and connections to help monitoring of supply voltages, signals and a logic analyzer.

-Current alternatives are:
+Current options are:

 - A prototype option using the Blue-pill or Black-Pill.
 This is currently the best option for those that want to experiment the project.
-Please note that this option limits the supply voltage to 3.3V, which is good for usual prototype boards, but many other devices will operate in lower levels.
+Please note that this option limits the supply voltage to 3.3V, which is good for usual prototype boards, but many other MSP430 based devices will operate in lower levels to really have a benefit of the *Ultra Low Power* design of this line.
 ![BlackPill-BMP-fs8.png](Hardware/BlackPill-BMP/images/BlackPill-BMP-fs8.png)
 [Details for this option can be found here](Hardware/BlackPill-BMP/README.md).